 The most common type of mobility is “module mobility” (also known as “individual course attendance” or “studying at more than one university”).
 Module mobility allows you to take individual courses at other Swiss universities and receive a transcript of records at the end of the semester.

-Students majoring in subjects at the Faculty of Arts and Social Sciences and Faculty of Theology have the opportunity to study and complete their minor subject in full at another Swiss university.
-The option “External minor subject program” can be selected by new students when registering on the application portal or by matriculated students enrolling for the semester.
-If this interests you, please be sure to discuss future steps with the mobility supervisor responsible for your subject in plenty of time and draw up a learning agreement if necessary.
+Students majoring in study programs at the Faculty of Arts and Social Sciences and Faculty of Theology have the opportunity to study and complete their minor study program in full at another Swiss university.
+The option “External minor subject program” can be selected by new students when registering on the application portal or by matriculated students by changing the study program.
+If you're interested in this type of mobility, please be sure to discuss necessary steps with the dean's office of your faculty in due time and draw up a learning agreement if required.

 International Student Mobility

-If you are interested in international mobility, please consult the International Relations Office website to find out more about the requirements and opportunities for international exchanges.
+If you are interested in international mobility, please consult the Global Student Experiencewebsite to find out more about the requirements and opportunities for international exchanges.